-Packed with a high amount of fats, folate, vitamin K, Avocados are especially a great source of potassium: 100 grams of Avocado contains about 487 mg of potassium.
+Packed with a high amount of fats, folate, and vitamin K, avocados are especially a great source of potassium; 100 grams of Avocado contains about 487 mg of potassium.
 If you consume a whole avocado of about 200mg, you will be consuming 20% percent of your daily potassium requirement.
 However, the fat in avocados can be irritating and often makes some people puke.

 Carb-heavy foods such as sandwiches, pasta, bread, and crackers are easy to digest—your body needs easy food to digest at this point.
 The myth that eating greasy foods soaks up alcohol is wrong because greasy food is not soluble in water and cannot soak anything.
 On the other hand, carbs-heavy foods have high sodium content, meaning that besides being easy to digest, you are similarly adding electrolytes to your body.

 A bowl of chicken noodle will do the trick anytime.
-Chicken noodle is good because it provides electrolyte from the broth and protein from chicken to boost detoxification and easy-to-digest carbs.
-Chicken noodle works in a similar way chicken soup works when you are sick.
-The salt in the chicken noodle soup helps your body retain water the body requires at this time.
-Further, the soup helps retain fluids to help you rehydrate.
+Chicken noodle is good because it provides electrolytes from the broth and protein from chicken to boost detoxification and easy-to-digest carbs.
+Chicken noodle works in a similar way to how chicken soup works when you are sick.
+The salt in the chicken noodle soup helps your body retain the water your body requires at this time.
+Furthermore, the soup helps retain fluids to help you rehydrate.

 Some people often suggest that the best cure for a hangover is to start drinking again when you wake up.
-This myth probably has its foundation on the fact that symptoms of hangover appear as alcohol levels in the blood become very low.
-The cold-truth is that drinking more alcohol in the morning is only delaying the hangover.
+This myth probably has its foundation in the fact that symptoms of hangovers appear as alcohol levels in the blood become very low.
+The cold truth is that drinking more alcohol in the morning is only delaying the hangover.
 The liver will eventually process the alcohol, and the person will most likely experience the hangover.
-The best option is, therefore, to find food that would help relive the hangover.
+The best option is, therefore, to find food that would help relieve the hangover.
 If the hangover persists, contact Hangover Hospital renowned for relieving even the worst hangovers.